Skip to main content

 Green Borscht

-Spring version of borscht made with sorrel, spinach, or nettle instead of beets.
-Bright green color, tart flavor, served with hard-boiled eggs and smetana.
+The spring borscht, made with sorrel, spinach, or nettle in place of beets.
+It comes out bright green and tart, served with hard-boiled eggs and smetana.

 Allergens: